|

 nonzero elements may have a zero product.

-it seems abusive to call such things numbers
+It seems abusive to call numbers

-(among sedenions, the divisors of zero of unit norm are
+Among sedenions, the divisors of zero of unit norm are

-homeomorphic
+homeomorphic to G2,

-to the exceptional Lie group G2.)
+the only exceptional Lie group

 The resulting algebraic structure